Last Updated on April 13, 2022 by Grow with Bovees

-Augustine grass requires frequent watering.
+Augustine grass requires a strict watering schedule.
 In general, St. Augustine grass requires watering only once in 5 to 10 days.
 The water should penetrate around 6 inches (15.24 cm) into the soil for the healthiest grass.

-Since this variety of grass is quite resilient, before summer, you can water it only if you see signs of drought stress, which include bluish-colored or dull shoots or shoots rolling in on themselves.
+Since this grass species is quite resilient, before summer, you can water it only if you see signs of drought stress, which include bluish-colored or dull shoots or shoots rolling in on themselves.
 In such cases, the grass will bounce back when you water it.

 Ideally, water the grass in the morning.
 Avoid watering during the hottest hours of the day because, at this time, the evaporation rates are the highest, which will prevent the grass from getting the moisture it requires.